SpinDoctorMRI/SpinDoctor/README.md

 ## Getting started

 1) The base folder contains a commented general purpose driver called `driver_spindoctor.m`.
 The other driver, `driver_save_load.m`, can save and load simulations.
-2) The input files for the drivers are found in the folder `input_files`, and define the structures needed for the simulations.
+2) The input files for the drivers are found in the folder `setups`, and define the structures needed for the simulations.
 3) Multiple neuron meshes are found in the folder `mesh_files`.
-These can be loaded in the `input_files/define_params_neuron.m` script.
+These can be loaded in the `setups/setup_neuron.m` script.
 4) The user guide is found [here](https://github.com/jingrebeccali/SpinDoctor/blob/master/user_guide.pdf).

 Authors: Jing-Rebecca Li, Syver Døving Agdestein, Chengran Fang, Van-Dang Nguyen, Try Nguyen Tran.